-This image depicts Le Courbusier's infamous plan for the demolition and reconstruction of central Paris, displayed at the Nouveau Espirit Pavillion in 1925.
-Though never implemented in Paris, landscapes inspired by this modernist vision would crop up throughout the world.
+This image depicts Le Corbusier's infamous plan for the demolition and reconstruction of central Paris, displayed at the Pavillon de l'Esprit Nouveau in 1925.
+Though never implemented in Paris, landscapes inspired by this modernist vision have cropped up throughout the world.
 Image source: SiefkinDR (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons.